 Honors coseminars are designed to combine an honors seminar experience with the shared experience of an organized lecture course.
 Designed typically for 15 students, coseminars are taken for an additional 1 credit hour.
 Coseminars provide honors students with an opportunity to extend their common experience in the course lecture into an enriched interactive, critical thinking opportunity.
 May be repeated up to 4 total credit hours.
-Prerequisites: A minimum 3.3 cum GPA is required for this Honors class or you must be part of the first year student group.
+Prerequisites: A minimum 3.3 cum GPA is required for this Honors class or you must be part of the first year student group (PHNR).

 Surveys major topics in psychology: perceptions, development, personality, learning and memory, and biological bases of behavior.
 Students may participate as subjects for several hours in ongoing research.
 Meets MAPS requirement for social science: general.

 Examines basic sociological ideas including social relations, social interaction, social structure, and social change.
 Examples are drawn from societies around the world.
 Meets MAPS requirement for social science: general.
 Approved for GT-SS3.
 Approved for arts and sciences core curriculum: contemporary societies.